buddy-compiler/buddy-mlir/examples/BuddyDeepSeekR1/README.md

-# Buddy Compiler WHISPER Example
+# Buddy Compiler DeepSeekR1 Example

 ## Introduction
-This example shows how to use Buddy Compiler to compile a WHISPER model to MLIR code then run it.
-The [model](https://huggingface.co/openai/whisper-base) is a pre-trained model for automatic speech recognition (ASR) and speech translation (ST).
+This example shows how to use Buddy Compiler to compile a DeepSeekR1 model to MLIR code then run it.

 ## How to run